Modal

 Autofocus is implemented to enhance the user experience by automatically focussing an element within the modal.

 How does it work?
-It tries to find input
+It tries to find input, textarea, and select elements

 inside of Modal and moves focus onto the first non-disabled one.
 If none is